 The 407 Transitway is a Provincial transit initiative.
 The MTO continues to be responsible for the planning, design, environmental approvals and property protection for this project.
-Implementation of early Transitway station sites at Trafalgar Road in the Town of Oakville, Hurontario Street in the City of Brampton and Brock Road in Pickering were carried out by Metrolinx in cooperation with the MTO in support of the existing GO 407 Express Bus Service.
-It is likely this process will continue for the staged implementation and operation of the 407 Transitway into the future including the Hurontario Street to Highway 400 Section.
+Implementation of early Transitway station sites at Trafalgar Road in the Town of Oakville and Hurontario Street in the City of Brampton were carried out by Metrolinx in cooperation with the MTO in support of the existing GO 407 Express Bus Service.
+It is likely this process will continue for the staged implementation and operation of the 407 Transitway into the future including the Kennedy Road to Brock Road section.
 Key stations may be added over time with buses operating on the 407 ETR.
+The Big Move, Regional Transportation Plan has identified the Kennedy Road to Brock Road segment of the Transitway in Phase Three of its investment plan to be completed after 2033.
+Beyond this decision a specific implementation date has not been identified.
 A decision on the delivery mechanism will be made in the future.

-In establishing the objectives for phased implementation of the 407 Transitway, the current availability of the 407 ETR to Metrolinx services is assumed as a baseline phase.
+In establishing the objectives for phased implementation of the Transitway, the current availability of the 407 ETR to Metrolinx services is assumed as a baseline phase.
 Phasing strategies assessed are based on a combination of part or parts of the existing 407 ETR service.
 From this starting point, the following objectives were adopted in defining candidate phasing strategies: